Everything You Need to Know About NYSDF BitLicense

 The regulation also requires that beyond complying with all applicable federal and state laws, rules, and regulations, in order to receive a BitLicense the Licensee must also have written compliance policies.
 Additionally, it requires virtual asset businesses to keep cryptocurrency transaction records for up to seven years.
 Plus, customers’ sensitive information such as physical addresses, bank statements, and names of parties to the transactions must also be recorded and made available to the NYSDFS upon request.

 Each Licensee must maintain a specific amount of assets to ensure their “financial integrity and ongoing operation.”
 The exact amount will be based on a number of factors determined by the superintendent (the NYSDFS department executive).
-These factors include the composition of the Licensee’s total assets and liabilities, the actual and expected volume of the Licensee’s “Virtual Currency Business Activity,” and the types of products or services to be offered.
+These factors include the composition of the Licensee’s total assets and liabilities, the actual and expected volume of the Licensee’s “Virtual Currency Business Activity,” and the types of products or General services, including non-profits, forums and news sit...
+More to be offered.

 Custody and protection of customer assets